 3. Take a short walk after meals.

 Taking a walk after food intake is a great way to enhance the digestive process, as it allows movement in the GI tract and reduces stress and tension in the body (which is also essential for proper digestion).
-On the contrary, sitting down, lying down, or being sedentary after food intake is a sure way to hamper digestion, as it inhibits the movement in the GI tract causing stagnation and blocking channels.
+On the contrary, sitting down, lying down, or being sedentary after food intake is a sure way to hamper digestion, as it inhibits movement in the GI tract, causing stagnation and blocking channels.

-4. Perform herbal or oil enemas (aka Basti).
+4. Perform an herbal enema (aka Basti).

 The best herbs to administer with the enema (basti) for chronic gas and bloating will be an infusion of Dashamula.
 If dryness is also a factor in this condition, a warm sesame oil enema may be administered as well, alternating treatments of each.
 The duration of the enema treatment will be dependent on the individual and the severity of the gas and bloating.
-A general recommendation would be to apply the Dashamul basti (enema) 1-3 times a week for a minimum of four weeks, alternating with the sesame oil enema if appropriate.
+A general recommendation would be to apply the Dashamul basti (enema) 1-3 times a week for a minimum of four weeks, alternating with the sesame oil enema, if appropriate.
 After four weeks of treatment, you can reassess the amount done per week.

 Purchase my Herbal Enema Kit here.